leonjohan3/application-configuration-store/README.md

 - [application-configuration-store-cicd](<https://github.com/leonjohan3/application-configuration-store-cicd/blob/main/README.md>)

 # Directory structure
-- The root folder contains the names of the microservices/applications (names should not include the group prefix, e.g: acs/my-app).
-Name restrictions: start with a letter, have numbers, dashes and underscores, up to 60 characters
+- The root folder contains the names of the microservices/applications (names should not include the group prefix, e.g: not `acs/my-app`, but just `my-app`).
+  Name restrictions: start with a letter, have numbers, dashes and underscores, up to 60 characters.
 - The sub-folders inside the application folders represent the environments the microservices/applications run in, e.g. prod, dev, test, etc.
 - The environment sub-folders contain the files that hold the configuration used by the microservices/applications, e.g. application.yaml or application.properties